11EJDE11/xna-cncnet-client/Docs/Fonts.md

 15. Create the preprocessed TTF file by running `java -jar BitsNPicas.jar convertbitmap -f ttf -o myfont.ttf myfont.bdf`.

 16. Double-click the TTF file.
 The sample text should display correctly.
 You might feel the font looks worse if the font size does not match the size you chose in Step 4, but this means you have successfully preprocessed the font file.
-You can now use this TTF file in your `Fonts.ini`.
+You can now use this TTF file in your `Fonts.ini`, with the font size you chose in Step 4.

 ## TTC fonts